 The Visual Arts Center

 Known as the VAC, the Visual Arts Center in the Department of Art and Art History features state-of-the-art exhibition galleries and community gathering spaces.
 Drawing together a unique community of students, alumni, faculty, guest artists and creative voices, the VAC is a hub for art education and innovation right in the center of UT.
-Gifts at all levels are appreciated - from vital investment in operating expenses, to annual underwriting support, to special programmatic support through the Visual Arts Center Endowment as a Founding Donor.
+Gifts at all levels are appreciated - from vital investment in operating expenses, to annual underwriting support, to special programmatic support.